ibm-cloud-docs/containers/cs_uc_transport.md

 An HR Exec (CHRO) needs a new HR benefits site with an innovative chatbot, but current Development tools and platform mean long lead times for apps to go live.
 This situation includes long waits for hardware procurement.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} provides easy spin-up of compute.
+Why {{site.data.keyword.cloud_notm}}: {[product_name_notm}} provides easy spin-up of compute.
 Then, Developers can experiment easily, pushing changes to Development and Test systems quickly with open toolchains.
 Their traditional software development tools get a boost when they add on IBM Watson Assistant.
 The new benefits site was created in less than 3 weeks.

 Key technologies:
 * [Clusters that fit varied CPU, RAM, storage needs](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes)